BeltonJohn/ga-project-1/README.md

 The brief was to create a grid-based game using only JavaScript, CSS, and HTML.

-requisite feature specifically for a snake game wer as follows:
+requisite features specifically for a snake game were as follows:

-*The snake should grow when it eats a piece of food *The snake should speed up when it eats a pice of food
+<li>The snake should grow when it eats a piece of food</li>
+<li>The snake should speed up when it eats a pice of food</li>
+<li>The snake should grow in length when it eats a piece of food</li>

 ## Initial Steps